huseyinYt/hackkerankSolutions/README.md

 # hackkerankSolutions

-This repo will be used for github solutions.
+This repo will be used for hackerrank solutions.